 The quality of our sleep is directly connected with the temperature in the bedroom.
 Our body temperature when sleeping drops a couple of degrees Fahrenheit.
 But if the environment is too hot, the natural fall of the body temperature during sleep will not suffice.

 Due to being endotherms, we humans are able to thermoregulate our body temperature.
 The brain monitors our core zone, whereas our shell zone is more affected by the environment.
 Our core consists of abdominal, thoracic, and cranial cavities, where our vital organs reside.
 Our shell zone consists of skin, subcutaneous tissues, and muscles.

 Most scientists agree that the core body temperature has the greatest impact on the quality of our sleep.
-However, during REM phase our brains stop regulating our body temperature at night.
-Hence, we neither shiver, nor sweat during this stage of slumber.
-At this point the external factors, such as room temperature, our clothes, and the bedding fabrics, play a crucial role during our rest.
+However, during the REM phase, our brains stop regulating our body temperature at night.
+Hence, we neither shiver nor sweat during this stage of slumber.
+At this point, the external factors, such as room temperature, our clothes, and the bedding fabrics, play a crucial role during our rest.